mattermost/docs/source/configure/elasticsearch-configuration-settings.rst

 :orphan:
 :nosearch:

 Elasticsearch provides enterprise-scale deployments with optimized search performance and prevents performance degradation and timeouts.
-Learn more about `Elasticsearch </scale/elasticsearch.html>`__ in our product documentation.
+Learn more about :doc:`Elasticsearch </scale/elasticsearch>` in our product documentation.

 You can configure the Elasticsearch environment in which Mattermost is deployed in **System Console > Environment > Elasticsearch**.
 You can also edit the ``config.json`` file as described in the following tables.
 Changes to configuration settings in this section require a server restart before taking effect.